AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 ---
 # Monitor queries

 Adobe Experience Platform provides improved visibility for the status of all query jobs through the UI.
-You can now find important information about the status of your query runs, including error messages and codes should they fail, from [!UICONTROL Scheduled Queries] tab.
-You can also subscribe to alerts through the UI for any of these queries based on their status.
+From [!UICONTROL Scheduled Queries] tab you can now find important information about your query runs that includes the status, schedule details, and error messages/codes should they fail.
+You can also subscribe to alerts for queries based on their status through the UI for any of these queries through [!UICONTROL Scheduled Queries] tab.

 ## [!UICONTROL Scheduled Queries]